![]() |

 City Tour - Bologna and the social movements

-Archivio storico dei movimenti, via Avesella 5a, Bologna
+Archivio storico dei movimenti, via Avesella 5a, Bologna.
+This event will be cancelled in case of poor weather conditions.

 |